Hanamichi Sakuragi: Reception

 Korean voice actor Kang Soojin said "people who are in their 30s and 40s now still have memories from their youth of hotheaded, basketball-loving Hanamichi thanks to the anime film The First Slam Dunk.
 In regards to his characterization, he felt that the character was more reckless in the film than in the series, leading to hilarious scenes.
 Furthermore, he felt the character remained the same original hotheaded guy.
 IGN found Sakuragi more heroic in the final match due to how he manages to score in the final seconds and, much to his surprise, he celebrates it with his rival Rukawa.
 In this discussing these twp, Naruto manga artist Masashi Kishimoto also claimed that Slam Dunk possesses the best rivalry in manga history.

 Hanamichi Sakuragi was nominated for the Anime Grand Prix award for the Best Male Character of 1993 and 1994.
 Inoue worked with Nike on a new pair of Jordans, prominently featuring Hanamichi Sakuragi, the two sneakers pay homage to the protagonist with limited-edition designs and manga-paneled shoeboxes.
 The Air Jordan VI sneakers feature Sakuragi's jersey number embroidered on the outside heel, red uppers, and iconic scenes from the manga.
 In a Fuji TV poll from 2012, Sakuragi was voted as the 19th best hero.
 Sakuragi's jersey was also produced in Japan by Toei Animation.
 In a popularity poll from The First Slam Dunk, Sakuragi took 4th place.
 In a Goo Ranking, Sakuragi and Rukawa were voted as the 4th-best pair of rivals in anime history.

 When American-born basketball player J. R. Henderson became a naturalized Japanese citizen, he renamed himself to J. R. Sakuragi after the character.

 Across the manga, Inoue draws parallels with the NBA.
 In particular, Sakuragi's personality and focus on rebounds appear to be references to Dennis Rodman as suggested by Yahoo.
 However, Charles Barkley was noted to be another potential inspiration according to Sportskeeda.
+South Korean singer Baekho's stage name is based on Sakuragi's Korean dub name, Kang Baek-ho.